mattyv/ilp_for/README.md

 **Use ILP_FOR for loops with early exit** (`break`, `continue`, `return`).
 Compilers can unroll these loops with `#pragma unroll`, but they insert per-iteration bounds checks that negate the performance benefit.
 ILP_FOR avoids this overhead (~1.29x speedup).

-**Skip ILP for simple loops without early exit.** Compilers *can* produce optimal SIMD code automatically - all approaches (simple, pragma, ILP) *can* potentially compile to the same assembly.
+**Skip ILP for simple loops without early exit.** Compilers *can (amost most of the time)* produce optimal SIMD code automatically - all approaches (simple, pragma, ILP) *can* potentially compile to the same assembly.
+(It *may* not hurt to use ILP if you have no early exits so don't sweat it too much.
+In most of my tests it produced the same assembly)

 ```cpp
 // Use ILP_FOR - early exit benefits from fewer bounds checks